hbctraining/spatial_nanocourse/lessons/visium_hd.md

 ## Spatially-informed Clustering

 [BANKSY](https://www.nature.com/articles/s41588-024-01664-3) is another method for performing clustering.
-Unlike Seurat, BANKSY takes into account not only an individual spot’s expression pattern but also the mean and the gradient of gene expression levels in a spot’s broader neighborhood.
-This makes it valuable for identifying and spatial regions of interest.
+Unlike Seurat, BANKSY takes into account not only an individual bin’s expression pattern but also the mean and the gradient of gene expression levels in a bin’s broader neighborhood.
+This makes it valuable for identifying and defining spatial regions of interest.

 We use the `RunBanksy` function to create a new "BANKSY" assay based on a default of the 4,000 most highly variable features, which can be used for dimensionality reduction and clustering.
 Two parameters of importance are:
 * `k_geom` - Local neighborhood size.
 Larger values will yield larger domains